Achari Chole

 For The Curry

-To make the achari chole curry, you will need mustard oil, dry chickpeas (chole), onions, ginger garlic paste, fresh tomatoes, spice powders like cumin powder, dry mango powder (amchoor), Kashmiri red chili powder, salt, and cilantro (fresh coriander leaves).
+To make the achari chole curry, you will need mustard oil, dry chickpeas (chole), onions, ginger garlic paste, fresh tomatoes, spice powders like roasted cumin powder, dry mango powder (amchoor), Kashmiri red chili powder, salt, and cilantro (fresh coriander leaves).

 How To Make Achari Chole